nojronatron/file-sync-win/README.md

 The 'Server' portion of program listens for notifications and receives a listing of bib reports, recording them to a log file.

-The 'Client' portion of the program watches a directory and, whenever a new file is created, parses the content and stores only bib data fields `bibNumber`, `action`, `timeOfDay`, `dayOfMonth`, and `location`, and also finds a configured server instance and ships the data to it.
+The 'Client' portion of the program watches a directory and, whenever a new file is created, parses the content and stores only bib data fields `bibNumber`, `action`, `timeOfDay`, `dayOfMonth`, and `location`.

+The Client software will also finds a configured server instance and ship the parsed data to it.

 The prime directive of this tool is to synchronize Winlink message content between LAN-connected computers in a hub-and-spoke type format, and then prep the data to be stored in a logfile and/or database.

+## Project Status

+- Core functionality is working.
+- Additional UI tweaks are planned for the short term.
+- In the short term, publish a proof of concept and basic functionality (MVP) for demonstration purposes to potential end-users.
+- Distribution: Limited.
+Use ClickOnce to publish and distribute the client application and the server service.
+- Mid term: Develop a solution based on this MVP concept that incorporates new and/or updated features based on feedback, and a better designed repository and project for the longer-term.
+- Before end of May 2024: Publish a well tested client app and server service with a minimum set of features ready for BigFoot 2024.

 ## Usage and Behavior